-- 1. In the Xsheet menu, select Annotation > Pen Width and do one of the following: - Select a pen width preset. - Select Change Current to display the Pen Width dialog box.
+- 1. Click the Xsheet menu = or right-click a cell in the Annotation column - 2.
+Select Annotation > Pen Width, and do one of the following: - · Select a pen width preset. - Select Change Current to display the Pen Width dialog box.
 In the Pen Width field, type the number of pixels for the pen size and click OK.